eldss/metronome-cli/README.md

 metronome --bpm 100 --drone C3,Eb3,G3
 ```

-I find higher octaves can start to wear on my ears.
+I find higher octaves start to wear on my ears quickly.
 Consider experimenting with lower octaves first.
 And turn your volume down the first time you try a new setting, just in case.
-I have tried my best to balance the mix in a reasonable way, but I have only tested it on my own computer.
+I have tried my best to balance the mix in a reasonable way, but I have only tested it on my own computer (Apple M1).
 Protecting your speakers and your ears is your responsibility!

+Also note that when playing the metronome with drones, you may get a "pulse" at the top of the beat when the hi-hat plays.
+You may or may not prefer this.
+If you do not, consider halving the bpm or adding dropped beats to space out the clicks.

 **Limitations**